 3.12.
 "Fault" means an abnormal condition that can cause an element (system, component, software) or an item (system or combination of systems that implement a function of a vehicles) to fail.

 3.13.
 "Functional safety" means the absence of unreasonable risks under the occurrence of hazards caused by a malfunctioning behaviour of electric/electronic systems (safety hazards resulting from system faults).

+“Manufacturer” means the manufacturer of the ADS vehicle.
+However, in case that the ADS is not manufactured by the vehicle manufacturer itself, as long as the manufacturer of the ADS is responsible for the safety of the entire ADS vehicle including cybersecurity, this manufacturer of the ADS is also deemed as the manufacturer of the ADS vehicle.

 3.14.
 “Minimal Risk Condition (MRC)” means a stable and stopped state of the vehicle that reduces the risk of a crash.